plutarc

 Exit Rule

 Exit rules determine when to close an open position.
-They include hard stop losses, take profit targets, trailing stops, time-based exits, and signal flip exits.
+They include hard stop losses, take profit targets, trailing stops, break-even stops, chandelier exits, volatility exits, time-based exits, and signal flip exits.
 Multiple exit rules can be active simultaneously — any exit rule that triggers will close the position.

 Component Categories